SophieHYe/dd2482_covid19_course_info/COVID19_COURSE_INFO.md

 <img src="./images/android_app.png" width="200" height="400" /> <img src="./images/apple.png" width="200" height="400" /> <img src="./images/chrome_app.png" width="200" height="400" /> <img src="./images/installed_web_app.png" width="200" height="400" />

 The first one is inside an Android app.
-The second one is the app on the webb.
+The second one is inside an Apple app.
 The third one is the web app installed from the page it self.
-The forth one is inside an Apple app.
+The fourth one is the app on the webb.

 <a name="crit"> </a>